-- (ii) by Resolution of the Member Directors. - (b) In appointing an Expert Director in accordance with rule 8.5.2(a), the Member Directors may: - (i) consider any recommendations from the Selections Committee in accordance with rule 8.2.1(d)(iii); and - (ii) undertake such other assessment processes and interviews as are considered appropriate and reasonable. - (c) The Corporation will seek to have 2 Expert Directors at all times. - (d) If no candidates are appointed in accordance with rule 8.5.2(a), the Board may request the Selections Committee to seek further expressions of interest. - (e) If an Expert Director vacancy occurs, an expression of interest process consistent with this rule to fill the vacancy shall commence no later than 3 months following the date of the vacancy.
+- (a) Expert Directors are appointed: - from the list of Eligible Expert Directors provided by the Selections (i) Committee in accordance with rule 8.2.1(d)(ii); and - by Resolution of the Member Directors. (ii) - (b) In appointing an Expert Director in accordance with rule 8.5.2(a), the Member Directors may: - consider any recommendations from the Selections Committee in (i) accordance with rule 8.2.1(d)(iii); and - (ii) undertake such other assessment processes and interviews as are considered appropriate and reasonable. - The Corporation will seek to have 2 Expert Directors at all times. (c)

+- (d) If no candidates are appointed in accordance with rule 8.5.2(a), the Board may request the Selections Committee to seek further expressions of interest. - (e) If an Expert Director vacancy occurs, an expression of interest process consistent with this rule to fill the vacancy shall commence no later than 3 months following the date of the vacancy.